 The El Dorado County Transit Authority Capital Improvement Plan, Fiscal Year 2023/24 recommends capital projects and identifies funding for maintenance facility projects, vehicle purchase, software and hardware upgrades, safety and security, and park and ride improvements.
-Staff recommends adoption of Resolution 23-17 finalizing the FY 2023/24 CIP and corresponding Capital Budget as presented.

 As noted in the attached CIP four (4) changes have been made, highlighted in bold.